A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Your words cutting like knives
+Your brains thinking like hives

 Dont wanna do this anymore
 The party continues to roar
 But im the only one on the dance floor